dikhan/terraform-provider-openapi/docs/how_to.md

 - **Type:** [string]
 - **Required:** Yes
 - **Description:**  The transfer protocol of the API.
 Values MUST be from the list: `"http"`, `"https"`.
-If both are present, default value is set to https
+If both are present, the OpenAPI Terraform provider will always use HTTPs as default scheme for API calls.

 ```yml
 schemes: